BOUNDARIES IN MINISTYRY

 HEALTHY VS UNHEALTHY BOUNDARIES

 The Lord asks us to be servants but He also asks us to be stewards of our time, money, energy, and gifts.
 We are asked to fulfill OUR ministry, not everyone else’s.
 I heard someone say once, “some of my time is for you, but not all of my time.”
-That word “time” can be replaced with any of the above adjectives: energy, money, resources, etc.
+That word “time” can be replaced with energy, money, resources, etc.

 SETTING BOUNDARIES WITH TEAM MEMBERS